 Mountain Rose Herbs for cocoa butter, beeswax, calendula infused oil, essential oils

-Keep out of reach of children due to choking hazard.
+Keep out of reach of children due to choking hazards.
 Essential oils should always be stored out of reach of children.
 The essential oil concentration in this bar is too strong for use on children under 10.
 Reserve this foot massage bar for adults.

 If you have serious foot troubles talk to your doctor.

 You may also be interested in the Massage Melts Recipe.
 The Massage Melts are a lighter lotion bar, that melts quickly when applied to the bare skin with gentle pressure.
-They are made in single serving sizes.
+They are made in single-serving sizes.

-Looking for more DiY Spa Gift ideas?
+Looking for more DIY Spa Gift ideas?
 Try these.